 Remediation: 4 kg bonemeal (4-10-0, 9 kg/bag) per year until available phosphorus

-reaches an adequate level; 2 kg agricultural sulphur per year until pH reaches 7.2 so that
+reached an adequate level; 2 kg agricultural sulphur per year until pH reached 7.2 when

 phosphorus is fully available.

 Maintenance: 2 kg bonemeal per year.
 Sulphur will be used as required to keep pH below 7.2 Bonemeal provides calcium (22%) to improve soil structure.
 (Local labs don't test for it.)